See “Projects” for examples of more recent work.

 CANADIAN MERCHANT SEAMEN AND THE INTERNATIONAL CONVOY SYSTEM (1995)

-While residing in Hamilton in the 1980s I interviewed a retired merchant mariner, Mr. Mel LeBlanc of Mount Hope, Ontario, who showed me a list of Canadian merchant seamen lost due to enemy action during the Second World War.
-I compiled a database using this list and analyzed the results.
+In the early 1980s I interviewed a retired merchant mariner, Mr. Mel LeBlanc of Mount Hope, Ontario, who shared a list of Canadian merchant seamen lost due to enemy action during the Second World War.
+I compiled a database from this list and analyzed the results.
 Another version of the list later appeared on the web here.

 - Canadian Merchant Seamen (Northern Mariner, 1995)